 With the full-featured AdWords, you have more control over your keywords.
 You gain the ability to refine your keywords with exact match, phrase match, broad match modifier, and negative match.
 That can provide you with a significantly higher ROI than AdWords express, as your ads will be highly targeted towards the searchers intent.

 While you do at least have some targeting options with AdWords Express, you don’t have nearly as many as regular AdWords.
 With the full-featured AdWords, you can refine your targeting to age group, household income, parental status, and even make lists for customer segments.
 Once again, this opens up the possibility for a higher ROI.

 Having detailed reports can help you refine your ads, keywords, landing pages, customer segments, and much more.
 Also, with the full-featured AdWords, you can link your Analytics account with it for even more detailed information.

 The end goal is to help the customer achieve something.
 As the old saying goes, “Knowledge is Power”. ”With more detailed reporting, you can gain insight into who your customers are, what they want, and how your business can help them.
 Simply put, having more information will help in every aspect of your business.
 Unfortunately, AdWords Express falls flat in the amount of information available to you.

 Drawback #4: Limited Ability to Expand

-In order to expand your advertising campaign, you would have to begin the process of setting up a regular AdWords account.
+To expand your advertising campaign, you would have to begin the process of setting up a regular AdWords account.
 This means you won’t have any of the data your Express account collected, and have to start from the very beginning.
-While this isn’t inherently bad, (you’ll want the full AdWords experience for expanding your efforts anyway), I think you can see how irritating this can be.
+While this isn’t inherently bad, you’ll want the full AdWords experience for expanding your efforts anyway; I think you can see how irritating this can be.

 Final Thoughts About AdWords Express

 No matter what, small businesses have many options to choose from.
-Take the time to plan ahead, set your marketing objectives, and select the best course of action for your business.
+Take the time to plan, set your marketing objectives, and select the best course of action for your business.